Beef cross rib roast can be tough, but when cooked properly can be a totally mindblowing dish!

 Look.
 At.
 That.

-Next time I am going to try this Butcher’s Rub from Williams-Sonoma.
+Next time I make a beef cross rib roast, I am going to try this Butcher’s Rub from Williams-Sonoma.
 It starts out with some of the same seasonings as this recipe, but then kicks it up a couple notches.
 I can’t wait to try it!

 In the odd event that your guests don’t polish this off and lick their plates, any leftover meat (and the juices) can be used for some amazingly tasty french dip sandwiches, or sliced up cold on a salad.